andypoon-0311/notes-azure-function-app/README.md

 **Route**: *https://notesfuncapp111.azurewebsites.net/api/post/Notes*

 The minimum amount of parameters required for a POST is the **title** parameter.
-Users may also add the **category** and **data** parameters.
-All other parameters are ignored.
+Users may also add **category** and **data**, but it is unsupported to accept these values as a query parameter.
+These values must be passed through the request body.
+The date parameters are ignored if passed, the function app will handle this for you.
 "ALL" is invalid here and will result in a malformed request.

 NOTE: **Title** must be unique, duplicate titles will result in a malformed request (STATUS_CODE = 400)